ckp8/PatientDoc/README.md

 Here is a image of a risk assessment which was carried out at the start of the project.
+• risk of jenkins going down is low, but the severity of harm would be high

 # The App